-Interested in representing UW on a national moot court or mock trial team?
+Interested in representing UW Law on a national or independent moot court or mock trial team?

-Tryouts will be held in 12 minute blocks.
-Mock trial applicants must prepare and perform a 7-minute opening or closing statement.
-Moot court applicants have 7 minutes to present an oral argument.
-After the presentation/argument, current team members will then ask questions for 3-4 minutes.
-Moot court teams applicants are required to submit a writing sample and resume.
-Mock trial team applicants are required to submit a resume.
+Tryouts will be held in 10-minute blocks.
+Moot court applicants must be prepared to present a 7-minute minute oral argument.
+Mock trial applicants must be prepared to perform a complete 5-minute opening or closing statement.
+Any remaining time will be reserved for questions.
+Moot court applicants are required to submit a writing sample and resume.
+Mock trial applicants are required to submit a resume.
 If you are trying out for the Pace National Environmental Law Moot Court Competition Team (NELMCC), you must also complete and submit the application for that team found here.
-Submit all application materials by emailing them as pdf attachments to email@example.com.
+Submit all application materials by emailing them as a single PDF attachment to email@example.com.
 Include in the body of the email your full name, and whether you are applying for moot court or mock trial teams (or both).
-You must sign up for tryouts and submit all materials by Tuesday, May 20th at noon.
+You must sign up for tryouts and submit all materials by Monday, May 18th at 12:00 PM.

 At the tryouts, please be prepared to indicate which team(s) you would prefer.
-The PowerPoint from the info session as well as links to the signup sheets are below.
 If you have questions about tryouts, look at the FAQs below.
-If you still have questions contact Nicholas Ulrich, VP of National Competitions at firstname.lastname@example.org.
+If you still have questions, contact Tyler Lichter, VP National Competitions, firstname.lastname@example.org.
 Questions about individual teams can be directed to current team members.

 Frequently asked questions:

 Q: What should I wear to the tryouts?